microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 whereas an index with back-compat support for a large number of fairly dissimilar formats would be better organized with each version and its codec in a separate file.
-To make changes to persisted formats obvious at review time, such files should either end in `PersistedFormat` or be located in a `persisted-format` folder.
+To make changes to persisted formats obvious at review time, such files should either end in `Format` or be located in a `format` folder.
-Primitive types which are used in persisted formats but don't intrinsically define formats (such as branded strings) should be placed in a file ending in `PersistedTypes` if they aren't already defined in a `PersistedFormat` file.
+Primitive types which are used in persisted formats but don't intrinsically define formats (such as branded strings) should also be placed in a file ending in `Format`.
-Codec logic should generally be self-contained: it should only import from other files with persisted format guarantees.
-TODO: How can it reference in-memory types?
+Codec logic should generally be self-contained: all imports should either be of the form `import type`, or should import from another `PersistedFormat` file.
 Importing Fluid Framework libraries that have the same guarantees (e.g. `SummaryTreeBuilder`) is also acceptable.
 Codecs should expose the minimal necessary set of types.
 Encoding should take care to only include necessary object properties, avoiding constructs like object spread.
-Decoding should validate that the data is not malformed.
+Decoding should validate that the data is not malformed: see [encoding validation](#encoding-validation) for more details.

 With the exception of primitives, storage format types should never be exposed in the public API.